- Take an exhilarating rickshaw ride through the heart of Old Delhi

-Day 2: Delhi Full Day Sightseeing
+Day 2: Delhi Full-Day Sightseeing

-Day 3: Flight to Varanasi
+Day 3: Fly to Varanasi

 This morning, leave Delhi on a flight bound for Varanasi.
 One of the seven holiest cities in India, the city of Varanasi on the banks of the River Ganges, is the center of the Hindu universe and is next to the birthplace of Buddhism.
-It is always bustling with pilgrims, wandering holy men (Sadhus), religious elders, and visitors thronging through the narrow lanes and vibrant temples, and crowding on the ghats (bathing stairs) of the Ganges River.
+It is always bustling with pilgrims, wandering holy men (Sadhus), religious elders, and visitors thronging through the narrow lanes and vibrant temples and crowding on the ghats (bathing stairs) of the Ganges River.

-This afternoon, feel free to wander around and go exploring, relax in the hotel, or find a quiet corner to sit and drink chai and people watch.
+This afternoon, feel free to wander around and go exploring, relax in the hotel, or find a quiet corner to sit and drink chai and people-watch.
 Around sunset, head to the ghats to witness the incredible evening aarti (prayer) performed on the ghats.

 Just before dawn, go on a boat trip out on the Ganges to witness the amazing stream of events on the ghats, the steps leading down to the river, where every day, thousands of pilgrims and devotees come to bathe in the purifying waters of the river and meditate on its shores.
-The boat ride takes you past several Ghats of Varanasi and offers you a glimpse of the city at its religious best.
+The boat ride takes you past several ghats of Varanasi and offers you a glimpse of the city at its religious best.

 Spend the evening wandering around the city and relaxing before making your way to the railway station to board the express overnight train to Agra.

 Your train arrives at Agra railway station early in the morning, where your driver will meet you and take you to the hotel.
 The morning is free for you to relax, go exploring, or enjoy your own activities.
-Although these days it is better known as a tourist hotspot, Agra was once an exciting center of science, art, culture, and commerce, and the capital of the Mughal emperors, Akbar, Shah Jehan, and Jehangir.
-The city reached its peak between the years of 1556 and 1658 and is most famous for its magnificent monument to love, the Taj Mahal.
+Although these days it is better known as a tourist hotspot, Agra was once an exciting center of science, art, culture, and commerce and the capital of the Mughal emperors, Akbar, Shah Jehan, and Jehangir.
+The city reached its peak between the years 1556 and 1658 and is most famous for its magnificent monument to love, the Taj Mahal.

 This afternoon, you'll catch your first glimpse of this dramatic building, which took 22 years and 20,000 craftsmen to complete.
-Commissioned in 1631 by the 5th Mughal Emperor, Shah Jehan in honor of his favorite wife, Mumtaz Mahal, who died in childbirth, the Taj Mahal stands as a beautiful memorial to the everlasting nature of love.
+Commissioned in 1631 by the fifth Mughal Emperor, Shah Jehan, in honor of his favorite wife, Mumtaz Mahal, who died in childbirth, the Taj Mahal stands as a beautiful memorial to the everlasting nature of love.
 You'll visit the monument at sunset, where the descending sun reflects on the pure white marble with its delicate inlays and intricate carvings.

 The evening is free to explore the local bazaars of Agra.